LASpencer/aieBattle-Arena-Assignment/Battle Arena/README.txt

 I. Use
 -------

+Run the BattleArena.exe file in the Build folder

 This program uses the following keyboard controls UP/DOWN		: Select through menu options
 LEFT/RIGHT	: Select target creatures in battle